Going from two incomes to one

-Here are six financial moves to consider when you go from two incomes to one.
+Here are six financial steps to help you go from two incomes to one.

 “Think of it as a trial run and a chance to give you the real experience before making such a dramatic change in your finances,” says Ann Dowd, CFP®, vice president at Fidelity.
 “You’ll get a chance to track your spending, see where you need to cut back, and even use the income you’re not spending to pay down debt or build your emergency fund, prior to the transition.”

 Health insurance is a must these days, especially if you’ve got children.
 But it’s expensive and you need to compare the total costs you will be expected to pay.
-Consider that in 2014, the average annual premiums for employer-sponsored health insurance were $6,025 for single coverage and $16,834 for family coverage.1 So, if you have to switch health care plans when you transition to one income, compare the old health care plan and the new one very carefully to see if your out-of-pocket costs will be higher once you switch.
+Consider that in 2016, the total average annual premiums for employer-sponsored health insurance, including the employer and employee portion, were $6,435 for single coverage and $18,142 for family coverage.1 So, if you have to switch health care plans when you transition to one income, compare the old health care plan and the new one very carefully to see if your out-of-pocket costs will be higher once you switch.
 If you find they will increase, be sure to work these additional costs into your budget.

 Though it may seem like the easiest thing to cut when you’re short on cash, cutting back on retirement savings is typically not a good idea.

-“Don’t derail your retirement savings just because you’re down to one income,” says John Sweeney, executive vice president at Fidelity.
+“Don’t derail your retirement savings just because you’re down to one income,” Dowd says.
 “Look at what you can realistically afford—even if it’s less than what you were saving on two incomes.”
 If you stop saving, you’ll lose the advantage of possible tax-deferred growth over many years.

 And if you are not working, you can save with a Spousal IRA.
-“A Spousal IRA can help make up any savings opportunities you may lose through an employer-sponsored retirement plan when you leave work,” Sweeney says.
-This type of IRA allows non-wage earning spouses to contribute to their own Roth IRA or traditional IRA, provided the other spouse is working and the couple files a joint federal income tax return.
+“A Spousal IRA can help make up any savings opportunities you may lose through an employer-sponsored retirement plan when you leave work,” says Dowd.
+This type of IRA allows non-wage earning spouses to contribute to their own Roth IRA or traditional IRA, provided the other spouse is working, earns more than the amount of contributions to any IRAs made on behalf of both spouses, and the couple files a joint federal income tax return.